theta360developers/blog/_posts/2018-07-30-wireless-live-streaming.md

 to connect to the THETA with a USB cable.
 Now, you can stream events directly with no additional streaming equipment.

 A free user guide is available [here](http://theta360.guide/plugin/) that covers all the steps in detail.

-I'll provide a short overview in this article to get you started quickly.
+This article provides a short overview to get you started quickly.

 ## Setup

 This example shows configuration for YouTube.
-The [user guide]((http://theta360.guide/plugin/)) covers Facebook as well.
+The [user guide]((http://theta360.guide/plugin/)) also includes a step-by-step guide for
+Facebook.

+### Overview of Steps

 1. Download plug-in from THETA Store
 1. Install plug-in in camera
 1. Create Live 360° Event on YouTube
 1. Connect camera to an Internet router (Wi-Fi hotspot)
 1. Use web browser to configure camera with YouTube streaming settings
+1. Launch your Live 360° event and party

 Downloading and installing the plug-in is the same process for all plug-ins.
 See the user guide for details.
 Steps specific to YouTube Live Events are shown below.